Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 5.1) What can help (low-risk)

-• Offer fresh water in multiple spots (some cats drink more if water isn’t next to food).
+• Offer fresh water in multiple spots.

-• Offer wet food or add warm water to meals (if your cat will eat).
+• Offer wet food or add warm water to meals if your cat will eat.

 • Reduce stress: quiet room, predictable routine, fewer disruptions.